13 Questions to Ask a Roofing Contractor

 4. “Do I Need to Be Present During the Installation?”

 People are busy and the installation process is likely to stretch throughout the week during regular work hours.
 It would be inconvenient for homeowners to be required to be onsite during the entire installation process.
 You also don’t need to be moved out during the installation process.
 However, there are times during the process that will be particularly loud.
-If you, your children, or your pets are particularly sensitive to loud noises you may want to secure a different play to stay during the installation.
+If you, your children, or your pets are particularly sensitive to loud noises you may want to consider a different place to stay during the installation.

 Answer You Want to Hear: No